Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_display.rst

 =======

 Show
-   Displays the normals of faces and/or vertices using the Face and Vertex checkboxes.
+   Displays the normals of faces and/or vertices using the toggle buttons:

+   - Vertex normals
+   - Vertex per face (Split Normals)
-   Vertex, Loop, Face
+   - Face normals

 Size
    You can also change the length of the axis that points the direction of the normal.